 19 Adventurous Things to do in Riviera Maya, Mexico

-This post may contain affiliate links.
-Read my Disclosure & Privacy policies for more detail.
+Post may contain affiliate links.
+Read my Disclosure & Privacy policies for more details.

-Mexico’s Riviera Maya refers to the stretch of coastline between Cancun and Tulum, in the state of Quintana Roo.
 With miles of incredible white sand beaches, a plethora of gorgeous resorts, and laid-back seaside towns, it’s not surprising that visitors flock here in droves.

-But if you’re the type of traveler who can’t spend day upon day just laying on the beach, you’ll be glad to know that there are tons of awesome activities to partake in throughout the Riviera Maya.
+But if you’re the type of traveler who can’t spend day upon day just lying on the beach, you’ll be glad to know that there are tons of awesome activities to partake in throughout the Riviera Maya.

 I asked a group of fellow travel bloggers to help me highlight some of the very best tours and excursions in the Riviera Maya.